slawkorybski/midea-ac-py/README.md

 * Service to enable "Follow Me" function<sup>2</sup>.
 * Select entities to control swing angle when supported.
 * Indoor humidity sensor when supported.
+* Target humidity in Dry mode when supported.
 * Energy and power sensors when supported<sup>3</sup>.
 * Button and binary sensor to start & monitor self cleaning.
 * Translations